garybake/blog/content/2016_08_02_wemos-oled-shield.md

 #### Circles

 With a line most shapes can be derived using a series of lines.
-What about circles? circles are for winners? for sure.
+What about circles?
+Circles are for winners?
+For sure!
 From [wikipedia](https://en.wikipedia.org/wiki/Midpoint_circle_algorithm)

 ```python